FH-Cloud-Computing/website/docs/help/index.md

 ## Where to ask for help

 - The primary avenue of getting help is on the [Slack channel for this course](https://moodle.fh-campuswien.ac.at/mod/url/view.php?id=319750).
-- Join the weekly online consultation sessions.
+- Join the bi-weekly online consultation sessions.
 - If you need to send us something, please do so on the [email addresses on the introduction page](../index.md).